About This Online Publication

 Elinore Marsh Stormer is currently the presiding Judge

-of the Summit County Probate Court, Office of Judge of the
+of the Summit County Probate Court, Court of Common Pleas.

-Court of Common Pleas, Probate Division is an elected non
+The Probate Division is an elected non partisan office with

-power in addition to exclusive jurisdiction in probate matters.
+to exclusive jurisdiction in probate matters.
+With the exception

 Under Ohio law, a Judge may appoint attorneys